inna-panochyshyna/home-money/README.md

 ## Installation

-Install the dependencies and start the server.
+Run `npm install` to install the dependencies and start the server.
-Run `npm install`

 ## Development server